Choose from 5 options:

 How to check if your chemical is on the list

-Step 1: Search for your chemical’s Chemical Abstracts Service Registry Number (CAS RN or CAS number) using the filter icon in Column A of the ‘Consolidated list’ tab.
+Step 1 (CAS number): Search for your chemical’s Chemical Abstracts Service Registry Number (CAS RN or CAS number) using the filter icon in Column A of the ‘Consolidated list’ tab.

-- is not in Column A, go to the next step
+- is not in Column A, go to step 2

 - is in Column A, then your chemical is on the list.
-However, you should also check the chemical name column (Column B) to ensure that your chemical is covered by the Column A entry.
-The reason for the chemical’s inclusion on the list is explained in the corresponding row in Columns D to M. See below for further information.
+However, you should also check the chemical name column (Column B) to ensure that your chemical is covered by the Column A entry (see example below).
+The reason for the chemical’s inclusion on the list is explained in the corresponding row in Columns D to M. For more information, see What happens if your chemical is on the list?

 If your chemical name:

-- is not in Column B, go to the next step.
+- is not in Column B, go to step 3.

 - is in Column B, then your chemical is on the list.
-The reason for its inclusion is explained in the corresponding row in Columns D to M. See below for further information.
+The reason for its inclusion is explained in the corresponding row in Columns D to M. For more information, see What happens if your chemical is on the list?

-Step 3: Is your chemical covered by a chemical group entry?
+Step 3 (Group entries): Is your chemical covered by a chemical group entry?
 There are some group entries on the list, such as compounds of certain metals.

 - If yes, then your chemical is on the list.
-See below for further information.
+For more information, see What happens if your chemical is on the list?

-Step 4: If your chemical is a salt or an ester, check whether the component chemicals which combine to make your ester or salt are any of the specified chemicals shown in the tables in parts 6.3.2.
-6.4.2, 6.5.2, 6.6.2, 6.7.2, and 6.25.2 of the Categorisation Guidelines and also replicated in the tables of specified chemicals within the:
+- If yes, check whether the component chemicals that combine to make your ester or salt are any of the specified chemicals shown in the tables in parts 6.3.2.
+6.4.2, 6.5.2, 6.6.2, 6.7.2, and 6.25.2 of the Industrial Chemicals Categorisation Guidelines.
+These chemicals are also shown in the tables of specified chemicals within the following sections in the Human Health Hazard Band C web guidance and the adverse effects mediated by an endocrine mode of action section in the Environment Hazard Band D web guidance:

 - carcinogenicity